AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/theme.md

+# Theme

-Single group chat UIKit has built-in light and dark themes, and the default is light theme.
+UIKit has built-in light (default) and dark themes.

-## Switch built-in themes
+## Switch to a built-in theme

 You can switch to a light or dark theme in the following way: